 Did you miss the memo?

 Your core is where it’s at.
-It’s the place that holds all of the strength to move you through all of the postures and poses that challenge you the most.
+It’s the group of muscles that holds all of the strength to move you through all of the postures and poses that challenge you the most.
 It is the spot that your yoga instructor refers to regularly throughout each class.
 It is where you get butterflies when good stuff happens and it is where life hits you hard when it gets rough.

 Now, I like to use yoga as a metaphor for life.
 I tend to romanticize things like that.